Bhupesha/IBM_ChefAutomationAssignment/README.md

 we have R1-Reasource type (chron), R2(Directory), R2(file), R4(package) what is the Order of the execution of Reasouces?

-How to pass parameters from One job to next job?
+How to pass parameters from One job to next job? then how you would retrieved it?

 find the Highest number a, b, c?